acusti/onscrolling/README.md

 ## Compatibility

-Out of the box, onscrolling uses `requestAnimationFrame`, which is [only available in IE10+][raf-caniuse].
-For older browsers, your scroll watchers simply won’t run.
-To add compatibility for those browsers, just include a [requestAnimationFrame polyfill][raf-polyfill].
+This module is ESM-only and takes advantage of modern JS language features.
+It includes code to ensure it won’t throw errors in non-browser environments (e.g. node, workersd, deno, bun, etc.), where it will not do anything but also won’t break SSR.
+To make it compatible with non-ESM environments and older browsers, it must be transpiled.

 ## Tests

-Tests use vitest + happy-dom, and can be run with `yarn test`.
+Tests use vitest + happy-dom and can be run with `yarn test`.

 ## TODO